owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 ### Kubernetes set-up

+**Attention**:
+* From now on, it's assumed you're logged-in as `root`.
-**Attention**: You **must** copy the CA keypair that's available in the master node over the following paths:
+* You **must** copy the CA keypair that's available in the master node over the following paths:
   * /etc/kubernetes/tls/ca.pem
   * /etc/kubernetes/tls/ca-key.pem

-When it's done, proceed with the following:
+* Pay attention to the environment variables below/

 ```sh
 cd ~/kubernetes-ovn-heterogeneous-cluster/worker/linux